pinzon25/Collisions-easy-example/README.md

 # Collisions-easy-example
-How create a collision between 2 rectangles
+How create a collision between 2 rectangles, portable file.